crossplane/crossplane/test/e2e/README.md

    not strictly part of the feature being tested, but are needed to make it work, and actions that are needed to clean up the environment after the test has run.
-1. Use the `Asses` steps to define the steps required to exercise the actual feature at hand.
+1. Use `Assess` steps to define the steps required to exercise the actual feature at hand.
-1. Use `Asses` steps to define both conditions that should hold and actions that should be performed.
+1. Use `Assess` steps to define both conditions that should hold and actions that should be performed.
 In the former case use active descriptions, e.g.
    `InstallProviderNop`, while in the latter use passive descriptions, e.g.
    `ProviderNopIsInstalled`.